 He managed to clear his name, help rescue Jordan from the ‘Dead Zone,’ and even joined the Justice League of America.

 What is Simon Baz’s personality?
 For very good reason, Baz is distrustful of most people.
 Once you get through his barrier, however, his trust will run deep.
-The same goes with family.
+The same goes for family.
 He’s deeply committed to his family and those he considers family.
 He expects people will unfairly judge him even before he has a chance to make a first impression.

 Jessica Cruz is a dual national Mexican-American Latina.
 While on a hiking trip she witnesses the murders of her best friends.
 She managed to escape but it leaves her struggling with PTSD and often crippling anxiety.
-The Ring of Volthoom identified Cruz as a candidate and landed on her finger because of her great fear. she’s able to release her fear and become one of the first beings in millennia to overcome Volthoom’s influence thanks to a beautiful moment with Batman, an inspiring pep talk from The Flash, and an assist from Cyborg during Darkseid War.
+The Ring of Volthoom identified Cruz as a candidate and landed on her finger because of her great fear. she’s able to release her fear and become one of the first beings in millennia to overcome Volthoom’s influence thanks to a beautiful moment with Batman, an inspiring pep talk from The Flash, and an assist from Cyborg during the Darkseid War.
 As a reward for her ability to overcome great fear by sacrificing herself to save Barry Allen, she receives an official Green Lantern ring.

 Cruz and Baz are thrust together when Jordan fused their power batteries together.
 Those exploits are documented in the excellent Green Lanterns.